-Your Alpaca plugin may look a bit different than in the video as we are constantly improving it.
+Your Alpaca plugin may look a bit different than in the video as we are

-The Imagine command is controlled entirely by your text box input, or prompt.
-You can learn more about prompt writing by referring to our Prompt Guide.
+prompt.
+You can learn more about prompt writing by referring to our Prompt

-In this example we used the following prompt, which you can copy-paste into your Alpaca textbox to experiment with.
-See what happens when you change parts of the prompt!
+In this example we used the following prompt, which you can copy-paste into

 Reference Image

-- Pose: Extracts the specific pose of a character from the reference image to generate new images of characters in identical poses.
+You can also guide Imagine by leveraging existing images as a template, also known as a “reference” image.
+We currently support 4 types of references:- Pose: Extracts the specific pose of a character from the reference image to generate new images of characters in identical poses.

 - Depth: Preserves the spatial arrangement or ‘composition’ of the reference image in the newly generated images.